craddis1/CosmoWAP/docs/source/covariance.rst

 Bispectrum Covariance
 ---------------------

-For full details see Section 4.1.1 of Addis (2026) Constraints and biases: Joint power spectrum and bispectrum forecasts on ultra-large scales.
+For full details see Section 4.1.1 of Addis (2026), *Constraints and biases: joint power spectrum and bispectrum forecasts on ultra-large scales*.

-The Gaussian covariance of the bispectrum spherical harmonic multipoles is for single-tracer - see Addis (2026) for the full multi-tracer expression:
+The Gaussian covariance of the bispectrum spherical harmonic multipoles is, for a single tracer (see Addis (2026) for the multi-tracer expression):

 .. math::